billlyzhaoyh/humanlayer-clone/commands/setup-github-actions.md

 **Note:** `GITHUB_TOKEN` is automatically provided by GitHub Actions.

-### 4. Create "LinearLayer (Claude)" Bot User
+### 4. Setup Linear Assignee

-In Linear:
+The workflows filter tickets by assignee.
+You can either:

+**Option A: Use your personal account**
+- The workflows are currently configured to use "Yanhong Zhao"
+- Update the assignee in the workflow files to match your Linear username

+**Option B: Create a bot user** (recommended for teams)
-- Go to Settings → Members
+- Go to Linear Settings → Members
 - Invite a new member: `linearbot@yourdomain.com`
 - Set display name to "LinearLayer (Claude)"
 - Assign to your team
+- Update the workflow files to use this bot name as the assignee

 ### 5. Test the Workflows

 **Create a test ticket:**
 1. Create new issue in Linear
-2. Assign to "LinearLayer (Claude)"
+2. Assign to the user configured in your workflows (default: "Yanhong Zhao")
 3. Set status to "Research Needed"

 **Run the research workflow:**